Home > Blog > House Sitting France

 Provence and the Côte d'Azur

 Mediterranean climate, lavender, wine, and some of the most desirable luxury properties in France.
 Competition is high in summer and moderate in the shoulder seasons.
 Pool sits and Côte d'Azur villas typically run two to four weeks and involve multiple pets with higher responsibility.
 Good profile and solid reviews are the entry requirement.
+Our own Manosque sit sat comfortably in this region, and ten days was enough to get a feel for the pace of life there.

 Loire Valley and Southwest France